MooersLab/diary2022inLaTeX/README.md

 TextMate for the Mac does not get enough love these days.
 It starts lightning fast.
-It is still the editor that I open most frequently, although I am trying to migrate to Emacs.
+I open the editor most frequently, although I am trying to migrate to Emacs.

 Emacs is the most configurable editor, thanks to elisp and a dedicated developer community.